aliyun/terraform-provider-alicloud/website/docs/r/slb.html.markdown

 Provides an Application Load Balancer resource.

--> **NOTE:** Resource `alicloud_slb` has deprecated 'listener' filed from terraform-alicloud-provider [version 1.3.0](https://github.com/alibaba/terraform-provider/releases/tag/V1.3.0) .
-You can create new listeners for Load Balancer by resource `alicloud_slb_listener`.
-If you have had several listeners in one load balancer, you can import them via the specified listener ID.
-In the `alicloud_slb_listener`, listener ID is consist of load balancer ID and frontend port, and its format is `<load balancer ID>:<frontend port>`, like "lb-hr2fwnf32t:8080".

 -> **NOTE:** At present, to avoid some unnecessary regulation confusion, SLB can not support alicloud international account to create "paybybandwidth" instance.

 -> **NOTE:** The supported specifications vary by region.
 Currently not all regions support guaranteed-performance instances.